 - Full Moon Snowshoe Hike

-See our events calendar for a complete schedule of OP trips.
+See our events calendar for a complete schedule of OP trips and events.

 All OP trip participants must be currently enrolled students (with the exception of summer semester) or a guest of a currently enrolled student on the same trip, must be 18 years of age, and have their own health insurance.